I have to start this post by stating that I am not an “outdoorsy” kind of girl. My idea of camping is a hotel with no mini-bar.

 This is a beautiful and easy drive.
 For everyone who’s visiting Los Angeles and the surrounding areas, hop in your rental car and make the trip.

 Locals, you’ll find it’s easier than a trip up to Big Bear.
-Less twists and turns – take it from a chronically carsick travel writer – it’s a painless drive.
+Fewer twists and turns – take it from a chronically carsick travel writer – it’s a painless drive.
 From Los Angeles, it should take about an hour and a half.

 If you choose I-15 through San Bernardino you’ll see the gorgeous Mormon Rock formations on your way to the Angeles National Forest.